 Collins John: How I went from taking PL by storm at 18 to retiring at 29

-Collins John was just 18 when he turned up to training for FC Twente and was informed by his agent of concrete interest from two Premier League clubs – Fulham and Manchester City.
+Collins John was just 18 when he turned up to training for FC Twente and was informed by his agent of strong interest from two Premier League clubs – Fulham and Manchester City.

 Although John was in good form, with nine goals in 18 games, including a hat-trick in a 5-3 win over Groningen, the thought of leaving Twente hadn’t crossed his mind.
 He was focused on playing well for his first club, who he had joined at the age of 12, and continuing his development in familiar surroundings.